-VAT cash accounting scheme enables you to include your VAT (output tax) on your total sales based on the payments you receive instead of the tax invoices you issued.
+VAT cash accounting scheme enables you to include your VAT (output tax) on your total sales based on the payments you receive instead of the tax invoices you issue.

-If you use this scheme, you will only be able to reclaim the VAT paid on your purchases (input tax) after you pay the supplier.
+If you use this scheme, you can only reclaim the VAT paid on your purchases (input tax) after you pay the supplier.

 How the VAT cash accounting scheme is helpful for your business

 The VAT accounting scheme can help the cash flow of your business.
-It is because generally you need not pay VAT to HMRC until receiving payments from your customers.
+It is because, generally, you need to pay VAT to HMRC when receiving payments from your customers.

-This scheme can be particularly useful if you regularly offer credit extension to your customers and incur significant bad debts.
+This scheme can be beneficial if you regularly offer credit extensions to your customers and incur significant bad debts.

 However, this scheme may not be beneficial for you if: